MK2112/any_to_any.py/README.md

 ## Supported Formats
 **Audio:** MP3, FLAC, WAV, AAC, OGG, M4A, WEBA, WMA<br>
 **Image:** JPG, PNG, GIF, BMP, WEBP<br>
-**Video:** MP4, WEBM, MOV, MKV, AVI<br>
+**Video:** MP4, WEBM, MOV, MKV, AVI, WMV, FLV, MJPEG<br>
 **Video Codecs:** H265, H264, XVID, MPEG4, AV1, VP9

 ## Usage
-1. **Download/Clone**:
+1. **Clone/Download**:
-   - Download the most recent version from this Git repository directly, or use `git clone` to do so
+   - Use `git clone` or download the most recent version from this Git repository
 2. **Python Version**:
-   - Ensure you have Python 3.x installed on your system.<br>If not, you can download it from the official [Python website](https://www.python.org/downloads/).
+   - Ensure you have Python 3.10.x or higher installed on your system
 3. **Install Dependencies**:
    - This script relies on packages listed in the `requirements.txt`.<br>Open a terminal in the project folder and run:<br>`pip install -r requirements.txt`
 4. **Running the Script**: